LauraMDonaire/Lowering-Cost-Quantum-Comparator-Circuits_2010-2015-2022/Circuits/README.md

 This section of the repository showcases various quantum comparators and their optimized versions in terms of T-count and T-depth.
 For each circuit, you will find visual diagrams, small descriptions, and links to their implementations on the IBM Quantum Platform.
 ## Circuits
+We have concentrated on the comparator circuits from [1, 2, 3, 4], which rely on high-cost gates (GN, Peres, and TR gates) in terms of T-gates.
+These gates either lack T-gate optimization or could benefit from it.
+Specifically, we selected circuits from [2, 3, 4] as they incorporate various gate types and best demonstrate the optimization methodology.
+Additionally, reference [1] could also be optimized similarly.
+This work introduces three new circuits that focus on using Clifford+T gates and reducing T-gate dependency to enhance efficiency.

 ### Circuit 1: Thapliyal et al. (2010)
 - **Authors**: H. Thapliyal, N. Ranganathan and R. Ferreira